n3bulous/instance_selector/README.md

 ### With Capistrano

     require 'instance_selector/capistrano'

+    # Assign all web servers to the app role
     instance_selector :app, :aws, :tags => {"Environment" => "staging", "Role" => "web"}

+    # assign the first returned instance tagged with the cron role to the database
+    # for migration purposes
+    instance_selector :db,
+                      :aws,
+                      :tags => {"Environment" => "staging", "Role" => "cron"},
+                      role_options: { primary: true },
+                      first_only: true

 ### Generic with Capistrano